samsquire/structured-logging-2-system/README.md

 # CSV file

-Have a csv file with your log lines in it, for example:
+Have a csv file with your log lines in it and where it should run.

 ```
 Request	Log	Machine